3799 S. Las Vegas Blvd., Las Vegas, NV

 There aren't many hotels with offerings so grand that it's practically an entire vacation under one roof.
 With such a wide variety of things to do and see at the MGM Grand, don't be the least bit surprised if it takes more than one visit to experience it all.

-A friendly note: If you smoke in a non-smoking room, there will be a $300 cleaning fee at checkout.
+A friendly note: All of the hotel rooms are non-smoking.
+If you smoke, there will be a $350 cleaning fee at checkout.
 Stay in designated smoking areas and you'll be fine.

 3799 Las Vegas Blvd S, Las Vegas, NV